 Spend a day exploring our City and you’ll discover why the people who live here love it so much.

-The unique mix of leafy residential streets, contemporary urban design and a thriving shopping, café, restaurant and bar scene is complimented by its physical beauty and spectacular location, just minutes from Perth’s CBD.
+The unique mix of leafy residential streets, contemporary urban design and a thriving shopping, café, restaurant and bar scene is complemented by its physical beauty and spectacular location, just minutes from Perth’s CBD.

 From the banks of the Swan River to the parks, reserves and natural wetlands, the City offers endless options for those who love being outdoors.
 But if it’s café culture, great food and boutique shops you seek, then the City has got you covered too.

 One of the state’s most loved destinations for local visitors and international tourists alike, the City of South Perth is jam packed with places to discover and explore.